acsqdotme/cv/README.md

 Here's the [video that got me started](https://youtu.be/kMPCdUSsITE) and a [set of videos](https://youtu.be/VjsX4tznW40) showing how cool vim and latex can really be for a resume.

+## TODO

+* actually make acsq portfolio website
+* figure out latex -> html for cool website integration
+* finish more projects to put on there